gdrapp/random_scripts/README.md

-# random_scripts
+# Random scripts

-Random scripts that do stuff
+A place for me to store random scripts that do stuff.